SofiaEngvall/ObsidianPublic/Tools n Info/10 - AD/Attacks/Password Spray Attack - Python NTLM.md

-We have a list of possible user names and a possible pasword (from OSINT)
+We have a list of possible user names and a possible password (from OSINT)

 script to password spray